Ecasept/Shrek-Plymouth-Theme/README.md

 sudo plymouth quit
 ```

 **But beware!** This might do some weird stuff with your screen.
 If you can't access your computer anymore (even after 5 seconds), you can try changing to the default tty with `Ctrl`+`Alt`+`F2`.
-Otherwise you can try the alternate setup using a VM (further down on this page).
+You can also try the alternate setup using a VM (further down on this page).

 If your splash screen shows up, then success!
-But if you get a black screen, the ist most likely an error somewhere in your script.
+But if you get a black screen, there is most likely an error somewhere in your script.
 It could also be that the screen shows up but your changes don't.
 Plymouth is really lax with syntax.
 If you try to call a method or use a property that does not exist, it will allow this without further errors and return `#NULL`.
-Doing any operation on `#NULL` will result in `#NULl` and in the end, writing something like `sprite.SetOpacity(#NULL)` won't crash your program.
+Doing any operation on `#NULL` will result in `#NULl`, and writing something like `sprite.SetOpacity(#NULL)` won't crash your program.
+Basically you don't get much feedback on if and where there are errors in your code.

+---

 On my system this didn't work (It would just show the default splash screen with three dots, even though it would apply the splash screen correctly when booting) and the debug output didn't help me either.